Prof. Vijay Kumar

 (BT/ME/1983)

-Prof. Vijay Kumar is a world-renowned roboticist known for his acclaimed and seminal work in developing agile, smart, safe and multi-robot formations.
-He is currently the Nemirovsky Family Dean at the University of Pennsylvania School of Engineering and Applied Science.
-He holds appointments in the Departments of Mechanical Engineering and Applied Mechanics, Computer and Information Science, and Electrical and Systems Engineering.
-In 2014, IIT Kanpur conferred upon him the Distinguished Alumnus Award 2014 for academic excellence.
+Prof. Vijay Kumar is the Nemirovsky Family Dean of Penn Engineering with appointments in the Departments of Mechanical Engineering and Applied Mechanics, Computer and Information Science, and Electrical and Systems Engineering at the University of Pennsylvania.

 Profile